Skip to main content

 Immunizations Information

-The following is a brief overview of the immunizations required prior to school entrance.
+The following is a brief overview of the immunizations required before school entrance.
 These requirements and the accompanying guidelines are extracted from the NYSED Regulations & Public Health Law 2164.

 All children attending schools in New York State must be properly immunized as illustrated in this document.